bradweinstein/pagerduty-challenge/README.md

 ## Account Setup

+For the purposes of this workflow we will be creating a basic team, adding members, and associated schedule and escalation policies.
+Finally we will create a service and add any additional context information along the way.

 ### Creating a team via API

+Creating a team with the PagerDuty API is pretty simple.
+You can copy paste the below text, replacing your `SECRET TOKEN` and will recieve a `201` response upon acceptance.

 ```JSON
 curl -X POST --header 'Content-Type: application/json' --header 'Accept: application/vnd.pagerduty+json;version=2' --header 'Authorization: Token token=[SECRETTOKEN]' -d '{